Vaishnavi99/skills-assessment-task/README.md

 ## Executing the code
 All files reside in the **task** directory.
-Chnage current directory to the task directory in order to run flask servers:\n `cd task `
+Chnage current directory to the task directory in order to run flask servers:<br/>
+`cd task `

 We setup and run two flask servers:\n